Controlling your perception is the task of the corporate media.

 One way to posit a claim with no factual basis intended to control your perception and distort the truth is by prefacing such statements with “some people say…” This is a favorite technique of FOX News:

-Like the Republican party, FOX News is so wacky, so extreme, that it makes the other corporate news outlets seem normal or sane.
+At times, FOX News is so wacky, so extreme, that it makes the other corporate news outlets seem normal or sane.
 In this way, FOX News actually facilitates the lies and misinformation of the other corporate news outlets, which appear trustworthy in comparison.

 Let us not forget that members of a cartel do not compete, they collude.
 The dictionary defines collusion as a secret agreement between two or more parties for fraudulent, illegal, or deceitful purposes.
 The really big lies are supported and perpetuated by all corporate media, which again, consists of only six companies.
 All the content we receive on a daily basis, regardless of whether it is on television, radio, the Internet or in print, is controlled by these six companies.